Video Volunteers: Me Too Allegations

-In October 2018, allegations of inappropriate behaviour at the workplace were made on social media against India Director & Founder Stalin K. While it was publicly announced that he had stepped down as director, internal leaks showed otherwise.
-The organisation's website continued to list him as 'managing trustee'.
-In July 2020, the Video Volunteers Board announced in a statement on its website that the Local Complaints Committee at the Office of the Collector North Goa dismissed the charge of sexual harassment against Stalin K. The post also mentioned that this finding was in alignment with the results of an independent investigation by the Video Volunteers Board of Directors.
+In October 2018, allegations of inappropriate behaviour at the workplace were made on social media against India Director & Founder Stalin K. In July 2020, the Video Volunteers Board announced in a statement on its website that the Local Complaints Committee at the Office of the Collector North Goa dismissed the charge of sexual harassment against Stalin K. The post also mentioned that this finding was in alignment with the results of an independent investigation by the Video Volunteers Board of Directors.

 Honors and awards

 Video Volunteers has received grants from the Knight News Challenge and the Echoing Green Foundation.
 VV won a 2006 Tech Museum Award and the NYU Stern Business School Social Business Plan Competition in 2008.

 Video Volunteers has carried out projects or collaborated with organizations in more than 10 countries, including the US, India, and Brazil, and has partnered with such organizations as Witness, the Global Fund for Children, Pangea Day, MTV, and others.
 VV was short-listed by the Development Gateway Awards, and in 2008 they were one of the five shortlisted organizations for the King Baudouin Foundation (of Belgium) International Development Prize.